rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ---

 \begin{center}
-{\center \Large Can we create a digital payment system that combines the functionality of world-wide online payments, and local off-line payments in a single solution.
+{\center \Large Can we create a digital, extensible, secure, scalable, price stable extension to the Euro that allows for near-instant world-wide and off-line transfer. }
-}
 \end{center}

 ---

-This document describes the motivation, design, implementation and evaluation of the EuroToken system.
-The EuroToken system is a conceptual design that aims to fit the requirements stated in the previous section, as well as a limited proof of concept design testing certain aspects of the design.
+The rest of this document describes the design, implementation and evaluation of the EuroToken system.
+The EuroToken system is a conceptual design that aims to fit the requirements stated in the previous section.
+We include a limited proof of concept design testing and demonstrating certain aspects of the design.

 The structure of this work is as follows, in the next chapter we describe the design of the EuroToken system.
 The design is approached from the fundamental questions of a currency and answers the fundamental questions first.
 What is a digital currency?
 What is the double spending problem?
 And how to design a system that is scalable while not compromising the principle of double-spend prevention?
 The design aims to provide the following features:

 1. Be a fully functional system of accounting
 2. Preventing unsanctioned money creation